cyberphone/es6-bigint-json-support/README.md

 - The tc39 dismissal of the scheme used for `Date`
 - The availability of a `BigInt.prototype.toJSON()` option which greatly simplifies customized serialization

+## RFC Mode Serialization

+### JSONNumber Primitive
+This proposal builds on the introduction of a new primtive type called `JSONNumber` which is utilized both for serialization and deserialization.
+It is essentially only a thin wrapper holding a string in proper JSON Number notation.
+It is recognized by `typeof` as **"jsonnumber"**.

 ## Quoted String Serialization
 Although not the method suggested by the JSON RFC, there are quite few systems relying on `BigInt` objects being represented as JSON Strings.
 Unfortunately this practice comes in many flavors